 Tag: Jim Cunningham

-To ask the Secretary of State for Education, what estimate she has made of the number of carers aged 16 and under looking after a relative in each of the last five years; and if she will make a statement.
+To ask the Secretary of State for Justice, what estimate he has made of the cost of hotel bookings made for (a) Ministers, (b) special advisers and (c) officials in his Department in each of the last five years.

 • Jim Cunningham – 2016 Parliamentary Question to the Foreign and Commonwealth Office